Antenatal Health Card (Helsekort for gravide)

 Medication +

-Use of drugs, including iron, vitamins and folate.
+Use of medications.
+Dietary supplements such as iron, vitamins and folate.

 MRSA